RachaelMahon/sentencing_capstone/capstone_report.md

 ## IV.
 Results

+Overfitting is a known issue when using Decision Trees and based on the R2 score, it's clear that the model is capable of generalising well.

 ### Model Evaluation and Validation

 I chose a decision tree multiple regressor for this problem because, while I felt that the feature of weighted offence severity was very important and this was highly correlated with the sentence, I thought there might be a better fit for the data with increased dimensionality that was capable of representing some binary features such as sex and ethnicity.
 This theory, I feel, is born out by the results that with increased dimensionality, the model is capable of making ever so slightly more accurate predictions.